NoSkillzDad/hide-api-template/README.md

 Consult express and axios documentation for expanded use.
 Make sure you have nodemon installed

+Backend is setup in `index.js`.
+A basic example of how to call it from your REACT app is in `src/App.js`

 You need to run both your front and backend for it to work.
 Modify your `package.json` as follow:

 add `"start:backend"` and change `start` to `"start:frontend"`